-Mr. Moore acquired a convertible promissory note in the offering completed in October 2011 in exchange for the cancellation of \$400,000 of outstanding indebtedness owed by us to Mr. Moore under the Moore Notes, and Mr. Moore acquired a convertible promissory note in the offering completed in May 2012, which we refer to as the May 2012 offering, for a purchase price of \$90,000.
+Mr. Moore acquired a convertible promissory note in the offering completed in October 2011 in exchange for the cancellation of \$400,000 of outstanding indebtedness owed by us to Mr. Moore under the Moore Notes, and Mr. Moore acquired a convertible promissory note in the May 2012 offering for a purchase price of \$90,000.